joereynolds/the-check-republic/README.md

 ## TODO

 - Configurable notification program (currently only planned to be notify-send but should be flexible enough to swap out for others)

+## Development

+- check-republic is lua 5.3.

+- check-republic uses `luaunit` for tests
+(You may need the `liblua5.3-dev` package to install luarocks to install luauint)